 Not a ticket queue.
 Not a quarterly roadmap vote.
-A vendor small enough to know your line by name — running software hardened across years of mid-market manufacturing.
+A vendor small enough to know your line by name — running software hardened across years of manufacturing.

 There's a third option you stopped looking for: pre-built where it should be, customized where it has to be.
 We've been inside enough plants to know the difference — you shouldn't have to teach your software what a shift change is.